-Months and years worth of documents, pictures, and video vanished in thin air.
+Months and years worth of documents, pictures, and videos vanished in thin air.

-The last time it happened with me, I said to myself, never again!
-That is when I started looking for a NAS (Network attached storage) which can backup my data regularly.
+The last time it happened to me, I said to myself, never again!
+That is when I started looking for a NAS (Network Attached Storage) that can backup my data regularly.

-In many ways, a NAS device is like a computer dedicated solely to the storage, archival, retrieval and connection of all your PCs.
+In many ways, a NAS device is like a computer dedicated solely to your PCs’ storage, archival, retrieval, and connection.
 In addition to storing mass amounts of data that can easily be shared between computers tied into your local network, advanced NAS devices are equipped with RAM memory and computer processors.
 Where large files or large amounts of small files need to be accessed or transferred, the processor helps to speed up the process tremendously.

 NAS devices aren’t necessarily cheap.
 A NAS that deals with a lot of multimedia files will cost you at least $500, and that does not include the size of the hard drives, which can cost anywhere from $50-$200.
 Nevertheless, when compared to the recurring costs associated with a cloud drive, the savings are not insignificant.